Trump to ban Chinese-owned TikTok from operating in US

 Microsoft declined to comment.

+TikTok has hired almost 1,000 people in the U.S. this year and will be employing another 10,000 into “great paying jobs” across the country, a company spokeswoman said in a statement.
+The business’s $1 billion creator fund also supports people in the country who are building livelihoods from the platform, she added.

+“TikTok US user data is stored in the US, with strict controls on employee access,” she said.
+“TikTok’s biggest investors come from the US.
+We are committed to protecting our users’ privacy and safety.”

-A ban against TikTok would be the latest move by the administration to curb China’s power in global technology.
+A ban of TikTok would be the latest move by the administration to curb China’s power in global technology.
 TikTok has become one of the world’s most popular apps.
-It has been downloaded more than 2 billion times globally and more than 165 million times in the US
+It has been downloaded more than 2 billion times globally and more than 165 million times in the U.S.

-The company says American user data is stored in servers in the US and Singapore, not China.
+TikTok says American user data is stored in servers in the U.S. and Singapore, not China.
 But TikTok’s terms of service stipulate that the company may share information with its parent, subsidiary or other affiliates.
-Previous versions of TikTok’s privacy policy warned users it could exchange information with its Chinese businesses, law enforcement agencies and public authorities, if legally required to do so.
+Previous versions of its privacy policy warned users it could exchange information with its Chinese businesses, law enforcement agencies and public authorities, if legally required to do so.

 A Microsoft takeover would have given the software maker a popular consumer app that has won over young people with a steady diet of dance videos, lip-syncing clips and viral memes.
 The company has dabbled in social-media investments in the past, but hasn’t developed a popular service of its own in the lucrative sector.

 TikTok has repeatedly rejected accusations that it feeds user data to China or is beholden to Beijing, even though ByteDance is based there.
-TikTok now has a US-based chief executive officer and ByteDance has considered making other organisational changes to satisfy US authorities.
+TikTok now has a U.S.-based chief executive officer and ByteDance has considered making other organizational changes to satisfy U.S. authorities.

-“Hundreds of millions of people come to TikTok for entertainment and connection, including our community of creators and artists who are building livelihoods from the platform,” a TikTok spokeswoman said earlier Friday.
+“Hundreds of millions of people come to TikTok for entertainment and connection, including our community of creators and artists who are building livelihoods from the platform,” the TikTok spokeswoman said.
 “We’re motivated by their passion and creativity, and committed to protecting their privacy and safety as we continue working to bring joy to families and meaningful careers to those who create on our platform.”